-The Southeast Asia Materials Project (SEAM) provides member institutions with better coverage of research materials related to the study of Southeast Asia.
+The Southeast Asia Materials Project (SEAM) provides member institutions with enhanced coverage of research materials related to the study of Southeast Asia.
 SEAM preserves and maintains digital and microform collections of such research materials and makes them readily available to SEAM members.
 From an initial focus on cost-effective sharing of resources in microformat, SEAM has become, with cooperating institutions and foundations, a major sponsor of efforts to preserve and provide access to rare or unique resources from Southeast Asia.

 Some SEAM microfilm is available for purchase.
 For more information, see Microform Sales.

 Meeting Minutes and other information related to the ongoing work of SEAM may be found in the SEAM Workspace.
-The SEAM Workspace is a wiki tool that members can access to review, edit, or add content.
+The SEAM Workspace is a wiki that members can access to review, edit, or add content.
 It is open only to SEAM members.

 For questions or information about SEAM, contact Judy Alspach.